 The National Legal Services Authority (NALSA) has been constituted under the Legal Services Authorities Act, 1987 to provide free Legal Services to the weaker sections of the society.
-Hon’ble Mr. Justice Tirath Singh Thakur, the Chief Justice of India is the Patron-in-Chief and Hon’ble Mr. Justice Anil R. Dave, Judge, Supreme Court of India is the Executive Chairman of the Authority.
+Hon’ble Mr. Justice N.V.
+Ramana, the Chief Justice of India, is the Patron-in-Chief and Hon’ble Mr. Justice U.U.
+Lalit is the Executive Chairman of the Authority.

 Public awareness, equal opportunity and deliverable justice are the cornerstones on which the edifice of NALSA is based.
 The principal objective of NALSA is to provide free and competent legal services to the weaker sections of the society and to ensure that opportunities for securing justice are not denied to any citizen by reason of economic or other disabilities, and to organize Lok Adalats for amicable settlement of disputes.